 Why Was Kosei Hospitalised?

 One day, while performing together, Kaori suddenly falls on the ground and is hospitalized.
-Kosei thinks that she is anemic and she fell down because she was tired and nervous, but this is revealed to be a lie.
+Kosei thinks that she is anaemic and she fell down because she was tired and nervous, but this is revealed to be a lie.

 Kaori is then discharged.
-She is back at being the happy and cheerful girl she’s always been.
+She is back to being the happy and cheerful girl she’s always been.
 She invites Kosei to play at a gala with her.
 However, Kaori is not able to come to the gala as her health deteriorates and she is disheartened.